Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 az keyvault create --name "github-secrets-vault" --resource-group "Github-Assets" --location "UKSouth" --enable-rbac-authorization
 ```

-As you see above we use the option `enable-rbac-authorization`.
-The reason for this is because our service principal we will create next will access this key vault using the RBAC permission model.
+As you see above we use the option `--enable-rbac-authorization`.
+The reason for this is because our service principal we will create in the next step will access this key vault using the RBAC permission model.
 You can also create an Azure key vault by using the Azure portal.
-Check this [link](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).
+For information on using the portal see this [link](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).

 ### Create an Azure AD App & Service Principal

-Next we will create our `Azure AD App` by running:
+Next we will create our `Azure AD App` by running the following in a powershell console window:

 ```powershell
 # a name for our azure ad app